Abd Allah ibn Muti

-ʿAbd Allāh ibn Muṭīʿ al-ʿAdawī (died 692) was a leading Qurayshi of Medina and governor of Kufa for the anti-Umayyad caliph Abd Allah ibn al-Zubayr from April 685 until his ouster by the pro-Alid leader al-Mukhtar al-Thaqafi in August 685.
+ʿAbd Allāh ibn Muṭīʿ al-ʿAdawī (died 692) was a leading anti-Umayyad Qurayshi of Medina and governor of Kufa for the Zubayrid caliph Abd Allah ibn al-Zubayr from April 685 until his ouster by the pro-Alid leader al-Mukhtar al-Thaqafi in August 685.
 He was a military commander against the Umayyads at the battle of al-Harra and the siege of Mecca in 683.
 He fought alongside Ibn al-Zubayr in the second siege of Mecca in 692, where he was slain by Umayyad forces.

 Origins and family

 Abd Allah ibn Muti was born during the lifetime of the Islamic prophet Muhammad (d.
 632).
 He was the son of Muti ibn al-Aswad; they belonged to the Banu Adi clan of the Quraysh tribe of Mecca.
-His mother was Umm Hisham bint Abi'l Khiyar Abd Yall ibn Abd Manaf.
+His mother was Umm Hisham bint Abi'l Khiyar Abd Yalil ibn Abd Manaf.

 Ibn Muti resided in Medina, the political centre of the Caliphate.
 He owned shared residential property in the city with a companion of Muhammad and poet Zayd ibn Thabit.
 The two entered into a legal dispute over the property which was arbitrated by Marwan ibn al-Hakam, the governor of the city in 661–668.
 Ibn Muti also owned property and a well (called the Well of Ibn Muti) which was located between al-Abwa and al-Suqya.

 Ibn Muti had seven sons and four daughters from different wives and slave women: with his wife Rayta bint Abd Allah he had his sons, Ishaq and Ya'qub; with his wife Umm Abd al-Malik bint Abd Allah ibn Khalid he had his sons, Muhammad and Imran; with his wife Umm Hakim bint Abd Allah he had a daughter, Fatima, and with his fourth wife Bint Kharash ibn Umayya he had two daughters, Umm Salama and Umm Hisham.
 With his two slave women he had his sons, Ibrahim, Isma'il and Zakariyya and a daughter, Burayha.
 His grandson Abd al-Aziz ibn Ibrahim participated in the rebellion of Muhammad al-Nafs al-Zakiyya in 762/763 and was arrested, given lashes and released by the Abbasid caliph al-Mansur.